 Babla also participated in the major anti apartheid campaigns such as the Defiance Campaign.
 He also assisted in smuggling a number of political activists out of the country.
 For instance he assisted his close friends Abdulhay Jassat and Mosie Moolla in successfully leaving the country after they escaped from detention despite a massive manhunt launched by the security police.
 Babla was detained on the night of his engagement to Rookie Adam in 1961.
 In February 1964 he was served with a banning order.

 On 6 July 1964 Babla, along with Ahmed Essop “Quarter” Khota, was arrested and taken to Marshall Square.
-His wife, Rookie who he married on 1 July 1962, recalls that the last time she saw him he had a bandage on his head.
+His wife, Rookie who he married on 1st July 1962, recalls that the last time she saw him he had a bandage on his head.
 When she tried to inquire as to what happened the visit was cut short.
-It is widely believed that on 9 September 1964 he was severely tortured, killed and thrown out of the seventh floor window (a height of 20m) from Gray’s Building, the Special Branch headquarters in Johannesburg.
-Babla was the fourth person to die in police custody.
+It is widely believed that on 9th September 1964 he was severely tortured, killed and thrown out of the seventh floor window (a height of 20m) from Gray’s Building, the Special Branch headquarters in Johannesburg .when this happen Babla was 28 years old,he was in detention for 65 days,At the inquest the magistrate found that no one was to blame for Mr Saloojee's death.Moreover,nothing in the evidence suggested that the methods used in interrogation had been irregular.

 The inquest found that the cause of death was unknown, but to this day the suspicion lingers that he was murdered.
 The most emotive and heartfelt tribute to Babla was written by his close friend Ahmed Kathrada: